offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 Recall that, in the sequence alignment HMM, each node is a hidden state and each edge is a hidden state transition.
 This section is telling you how to define hidden state emission probabilities.
 Recall that a symbol emission happens *after* a transition (emits from the hidden state at the destination of the transition), so this section is tracking emissions by the destination of the edge.
 ```

 Similar reasoning applies to emission probabilities.
-For each row in the alignments happening above, count up the symbol emission from each incoming edge grouped by the direction of that edge: Right vs diagonal vs down (across all alignments).
+For each row in the alignments happening above, count up the symbol emission happening at the end of each incoming edge, grouped by the direction of that incoming edge: Coming from right vs coming in diagonal vs coming down (across all alignments).
 For example, for the second row of nodes, incoming edges ...

  * pointing right (insertions) emit: A, A, C, C
  * pointing diagonally (matches) emit: T, T, T, and T